AzureCosmosDB/PatchPrivatePreviewFeedbackGroup/README.md

 # PatchPrivatePreviewFeedbackGroup
-This group will share the private preview documentation, issues for partial update feature.
+This group will share the private preview documentation, issues for partial update feature for JSON patch for SQL API

 ## Feature Overview
 The Patch API feature is a top-level REST API to modify an item efficiently by sending only the modified properties/fields in a document from the client side as opposed to client performing a full document replace.
 ## Main Benefits: